Imposter Syndrome Therapy in Boston & NYC

 -

-Promotions, board presentations, major interviews.
-We build a simple pre-performance plan, regulate nerves, and turn pressure into focus.
+Promotions, board presentations, and major interviews.
+We'll create a simple pre-performance plan to regulate nerves and turn pressure into focus.

 -

-New role.
-New city.
-High expectations.
-Learn practical tools to advocate for yourself, set realistic standards, and grow without grinding yourself down.
+New role, new city, high expectations.
+Learn practical tools to advocate for yourself, set realistic standards, and grow your career without grinding yourself down.

 -